hero image for blog Best Mountain Towns For Second Homes

 There is just as much to enjoy in the summer, with beautiful trails for hiking and mountain biking.
 The Armstrong Trail is a popular trail that winds through aspens and evergreens and connects to other trails like Mid Mountain or Spiro.

 You'll also find excellent golf courses like Park City Golf Club, or nearby in Midway, the Soldier Hollow Golf Course featuring two 18-hole championship courses.
-The Gold Course is known for hosting the 2002 Winter Olympics cross-country skiing and biathlon events.
+The Soldier Hollow Golf Course is known for hosting the 2002 Winter Olympics cross-country skiing and biathlon events.

 Every year celebrities and filmmakers flock to the prestigious Sundance Film Festival.
 Dedicated to showcasing independent films, they often share unique and diverse perspectives and storytelling styles.